What's the hurry?

 Biblical Foundation: The concept of harvest is used often in the Bible.
 For instance, in Matthew 9:37-38, Jesus says, "The harvest is plentiful, but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field."
 Here, this metaphor points to the abundance of people ready to be brought into the Kingdom of God.

 Seasonality and Timing: Just like physical harvests, spiritual harvests have their seasons.
 There are times of readiness and receptivity among people to receive the gospel message.
-This harvest metaphor underscores the importance of discerning and seizing opportune moments for evangelism and outreach.
+This harvest metaphor underscores the importance of discerning and seizing opportune moments for outreach, evangelism, and discipling.

-Labor and Diligence: Harvesting requires labor, effort, and diligence.
+Labor and Diligence: Harvesting requires labor.
+It takes effort and diligence.
 Similarly, spreading the gospel involves intentional work, dedication, and perseverance.
 The harvest metaphor reminds us that effective disciple-making requires investment and commitment.

 Fruitfulness and Growth: Successful harvests yield abundant fruit.
-In the context of evangelism, the "fruit" refers to people coming to faith and experiencing transformation through the Holy Spirit.
+In the context of evangelism, the "fruit" refers to people coming to faith in Jesus and experiencing transformation through the Holy Spirit.

-Unity and Collaboration: Harvesting often requires teamwork and collaboration among workers.
-Similarly, our Gospel outreach is most effective when believers work collectively to share the gospel and make disciples.
+Unity and Collaboration: Harvesting often involves teamwork and collaboration among a group workers.
+Similarly, our Gospel outreach is most effective when believers work collectively rather than separeately.

 Related article